Trader Joe’s Holiday Cheese Board

 - Brioche Toasts – Usually I buy a baguette, slice it on a bias and toast it up to make little crostinis, but when I need to save time I buy these brioche toasts.
 They are rather large and I recommend breaking them in half before placing them on the board.

-- Truffle Marcona Almonds – I know, I know.
-DOUBLE TRUFFLE on this board, but it’s the holidays!!
+- Truffle Marcona Almonds – I know this is the second truffle item on this Christmas charcuterie board, but it’s the holidays!!
 Again if you don’t like truffle, grab the rosemary marcona almonds or some standard salted marcona almonds

 - Unexpected Cheddar – It is my firm belief that every single cheese board should contain a good cheddar.
 This is hands down my favorite cheddar of all time from Trader Joe’s if you’re shopping at another store keep an eye out for Kerry Gold cheddar.